sdv-dev/SDGym/README.md

 **SDGym** evaluates the performance of **Synthesizer functions**.

-These are python functions that take as input a numpy matrix with real data and output another numpy matrix with the same shape filled with synthesized data.
+These are python functions that take as input a numpy matrix with real data and output another numpy matrix with the same shape, filled with synthic data that has similar mathematical properties as the input data.

-Also, alongside the real data, some additional variables informing about the column contents will be passed.

-The complete list of inputs is:
+The complete list of inputs of the synthesizer functions are:

 * `real_data`: a 2D `numpy.ndarray` with the real data the your synthesizer will attempt to imitate.
 * `categorical_columns`: a `list` with the indexes of any columns that should be considered